Worldwide Guide to Women in Leadership

 2001-04 Minister of Home Affairs

 Gave birth to her first child in 2001.
 Dismissed from the government in January 2004 because she protested against a decision to allow abortion under certain circumstances, she founded the party the Organization for National Empowerment.
 Resigned from parliament in 2006 and lot the subsequent by-election and then joined the opposition United Worker’s Party.
-Appointed Speaker of the House of Assembly in 2007 and Deputy Ambassador to the United Nations from 2008. (b.
+Speaker of the House of Assembly in 2007, Deputy Speaker in 2016 and appointed Deputy Ambassador to the United Nations in 2008. (b.
 1969-)

 1997-2000 Parliamentary Secretary of State of Civil Aviation and Financial